ashinw/house-prj-pub/landscape/section-V-requirements.md

 ## Problem
 1. There is a slope from driveway to the front of the house
-2. There is no garage and the car port driveway entry is too narrow for a standard modern vehicle sqeeze through between the house and the fence
+2. There is no garage and the car port driveway entry is too narrow for a standard modern vehicle to sqeeze through between the house and the fence
 3. Our smaller vehicle is almost always street parked which means groceries are carried further after a shopping run
 4. Parking on the grass area to the east of the house frequently creates skid marks and a lot of mud due to a lot of water retention on the soils surface
 5. Vehicles must navigate around a council tree to enter the preferred location